 The method of contact chosen is usually a balance between speed, degree of accuracy and costs.
-In principle there are three possibilities when choosing a contact method: personal (face-to-face) interviews, telephone interviews and mail surveys.
+In principle there are four possibilities when choosing a contact method: mail, internet/ e-mail, telephone interviews and personal (face-to-face) interviews.
 Each method has its own strengths and weaknesses.
-Table 5.3 gives an overview of these.
+Table A.4 gives an overview of these.